awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 **Note**
 You might be behind a corporate firewall that doesn't allow access to default ports such as the PostgreSQL default port, 5432\.
 In this case, provide a port value that your corporate firewall allows\.
 Remember that port value later when you connect to the Amazon Aurora PostgreSQL DB cluster\.
    + **Enable Encryption**: Choose **Yes** for your new Amazon Aurora PostgreSQL DB cluster to be encrypted at rest\.
 If you choose **Yes**, you will be required to choose an AWS KMS encryption key as the **Master Key** value\.
-   + **Auto Minor Version Upgrade**: Select **Yes** if you want to enable your Amazon Aurora PostgreSQL DB cluster to receive minor PostgreSQL DB engine version upgrades automatically when they become available\.
+   + **Auto minor version upgrade**: Choose **Enable auto minor version upgrade** to enable your Amazon Aurora PostgreSQL DB cluster to receive minor PostgreSQL DB engine version upgrades automatically when they become available\.

      The **Auto Minor Version Upgrade** option only applies to upgrades to PostgreSQL minor engine versions for your Amazon Aurora PostgreSQL DB cluster\.
 It doesn't apply to regular patches applied to maintain system stability\.